ricokahler/flair/README.md

 ### Dynamic coloring

-Every component styled with `react-style-system` supports dynamic coloring.
+Every component styled with `flair` supports dynamic coloring.
 This means you can pass the prop `color` to it and use that color when defining styles.

 ```tsx
 // passing the color prop